-Where CA or CSP is being paid, you can receive an extra £45.60 a week through the carer addition but the person you care for might lose their severe disability addition, which is worth £81.15.
-If you are not sure whether to claim CA or CSP seek advice first.
+Where CA/CSP is being paid, you can receive an extra £46.40 a week through the carer addition but the person you care for might lose their severe disability addition, which is worth £82.90 a week.
+If you are not sure whether to claim CA or CSP, seek advice first.

 It is possible to receive both the carer and severe disability additional amounts.
 For example, a disabled couple who provide substantial amounts of care for each other can receive both.

-This applies if both CA/CSP claims are not in payment and there is underlying entitlement only.
-Otherwise the severe disability additional amounts are not paid.
-See factsheet 55, Carer's Allowance, for more information.
+This applies if both CA or CSP claims are not in payment and there is underlying entitlement only.
+Otherwise, the severe disability additional amounts are not paid.
+See factsheet 55, Carer's Allowance, for more information, in Scotland, see Age Scotland guide Carer's Allowance and Carer Support Payment.